abhishekmaity/Anomalia/ingestion/reddit_ingest/README.md

-## 💬 Reddit Ingestion Microservice – Anomalia Project
+## 💬 Reddit Ingestion Microservice

 This microservice collects trending Reddit posts from multiple high-signal subreddits and stores them in the PostgreSQL database for anomaly detection and event correlation under the **Anomalia** platform.